The Liversedge team of 1897

 Back in the Premier League they exceeded all expectations in 2008 by reaching the Jack Hampshire Memorial Cup Final where they played Wakefield Thornes.
 On the day they were easily beaten as they replied with 178 all-out to the Thorne’s 250-9.
 Few excelled on the day except Jonathan Gould who had the best batting and bowling performance on the day for his team with 46 runs and 2-37 respectively.

 Liversedge were relegated in 2010 after a torrid season that just brought five victories.
-Purdy led from the front as captain with 43 wickets, but the batting wasn’t strong enough with only David Bolt (389 runs) and Jonathan Trevitt (359 runs) making a fist of it.
+Purdy led from the front as captain with 43 wickets, but the batting wasn’t strong enough with only David Bolt (389 runs) and Jonathan Trevitt (below, 359 runs) making a fist of it.

 The expected promotion push fizzled out under captain Tom Smith who did manage to extract eleven wins from his team.
 There was some powerful batting from Max Power who scored 632 runs at 48.62, and David Winter who contributed 556 runs at 46.33.
 These two finished number 2 &3 in the League Batting Averages.
 Bolt also contributed well with 551 runs, but apart from Simon Kay who took 30 wickets, there was little penetration with the ball.